 - No Clinical Site Observations: Due to liability for the School of Nursing, the School of Nursing cannot and does not arrange programs of observation at clinical agencies.
 Visiting Scholars are not compliant with the numerous requirements, such as HIPAA training, criminal background checks, immunization clearance, and additional site-specific requirements.
 This policy includes the University of Washington Medical Center (UWMC).
 While the School and the Medical Center are both members of the University of Washington, they are independent institutions.
 A brochure that provides rich detail for a self-guided tour is available in the Health Sciences Building Lobby (C301).

 - Housing: Visiting Scholars are responsible for their own housing arrangements.
-The Manager of international Programs provides information about contacting the University's Visiting Faculty Housing Service and other resources for finding housing.
+The International Programs Coordinator provides information about contacting the University's Visiting Faculty Housing Service and other resources for finding housing.
 The School cannot assume financial responsibility for guaranteeing a reservation for housing of any kind.
 University-sponsored housing is very limited and usually restricted to students.

 Faculty Sponsor Role